Fr. 50.90

 About the author

-Mikaela Cannon is an author and instructor who facilitates classes and workshops focused on responsible foraging and wildcrafting.
-She is deeply rooted in her community and works with a multitude of local organizations towards the goals of Indigenous Truth and Reconciliation, environmental protection, and climate action.
-As a homeschooling parent, Mikaela is passionate about passing on to the next generation the skills and knowledge required to harvest and prepare wild foods.
-She has taken various courses in herbal medicine at Pacific Rim College, as well as studying Ethnobotany, Anthropology, and Biology at Okanagan College in the interior BC.
-She also trained as a wilderness guide in Sweden.
-Mikaela and her family raise chickens, sheep, and vegetables on a small farm near Armstrong, BC, Canada.
+Mikaela Cannon facilitates classes, workshops, and hikes focused on responsible foraging and wildcrafting, and is passionate about passing on to the next generation the skills and knowledge required to harvest and prepare wild foods.
+She and her family raise chickens, sheep, and vegetables on a small organic farm near Armstrong, Canada.

 Summary